Biography

-Cynthia Moku paints in contemporary and traditional formats
+Cynthia Moku paints in contemporary and traditional classic formats

 As a contemporary artist with training in eastern and western painting traditions, Cynthia’s work responds to a global community.
 It is culturally diverse, multi-faceted and technologically advancing.

-Since then, Cynthia has developed the ‘Indelible Presence Brush’ practices done within group meditation retreats.
-Stemming from these reflexive practices, ‘One Continuous Gesture’ has emerged as a public-performance group brush session with the intention of connecting wisdom traditions and communities through the art of brush practice.
+Stemming from these reflexive practices, ‘One Continuous Gesture’ has emerged as public performance group sessions done in a variety of public indoor & outdoor environments.
+These shared brushstroke gatherings are done with the intention of connecting wisdom traditions and local communities through the contemplative art of brushstroke practice.

-Cynthia brings her contemporary artwork to the forefront through painting sequences such as; Flying White, Pilgrimage, Sky Dancers and Maitri Seed series.
+Cynthia brings her contemporary artwork to the forefront through painting sequences such as; Flying White, Pilgrimage, Sky Dancers, Maitri Seed Series, and Gestures of Engagement.
+Examples of these works and others, can be seen in Portfolio.

 In her eastern traditional works, Cynthia has directed large-scale projects associated with the Himalayan Buddhist tradition for more than fifty years.
 This includes designing and directing interior mural paintings for the three major public stupas in the United States all located along the Rocky Mountain range.